ValentineCodes/scaffold-eth-mobile/README.md

 8. Import one of the funded accounts in your local blockchain into your wallet to have funds for testing

-You can interact with your smart contract using the `Debug Contracts` tab.
-You can tweak the app config in `packages/reactnative/scaffold.config.ts`.
+You can interact with your smart contract using the `DebugContracts` tab.
+You can configure your supported networks in `packages/reactnative/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`